Ran-GUO/Digital-filter/README.md

 ## introduction

-the image processing is in the folder <code>.
+the image processing is in the folder "code".

-the folder <yuv-viewer-student> is just for displaying the images.
+the folder "yuv-viewer-student" is just for displaying the images.

 ## software

-QT : <yuv-viewer-student>
+QT : "yuv-viewer-student"

 PUYV